AstrolabDAO/docs/product/architecture.md

 ## Withdraw flow
-Users wanting to withdraw can either sell their Crates tokens on the available liquidity pools, or trigger a withdraw from the contract.
+Users wanting to withdraw can either sell their Crates tokens on the available liquidity pools or trigger a withdrawal from the contract.

 Funds can be withdrawn: